fliphess/forky/README.md

 - [X] about information module
 - [X] auto reload (all) module(s) functionality
 - [X] restrict modules to the corresponding user status
+- [X] login/register module
+- [ ] check if user is login or reply in restriction
 - [ ] trigger module that updates seen data
 - [ ] .seen <user> module that gets the last seen data from database
 - [ ] quotes module